-The aims within the PSHE curriculum meet the needs of every individual child and through the teaching of the subject and the overarching vision of the school; learning is tailored to meet the needs of children.
+The aims within the PSHE and RSE curriculum meet the needs of every individual child and through the teaching of the subject and the overarching vision of the school; learning is tailored to meet the needs of children.

 Our PSHE education programme promotes the core school values and has been designed around these three main strands:

 How we plan for and teach PSHE, RSE and P4C:

 In order to reflect the needs of our pupils, we have designed our curriculum to be based under the themes of “confident, capable and caring” in line with our school values.